jrh345/Code_Challenge/README.md

 2. **Steps**:
    - Clone or download this repository.
    - Open a terminal and navigate to the folder containing `hangman.py`.
-Most likely "Code_Challenge"
+Most likely "Downloads"
    - Run the program using the following command:
      ```bash
      python hangman.py